Whizz Kids in Top Gear at Greenpower Goblin Race Day

 Hannah Osueke, STEM lead at the school, said: “The atmosphere here at the Quayside has been amazing.
 A number of the children are now saying they want to be engineers and younger pupils in the school are already excited about joining in again next year.”

-Find out how to start a team HEREBack to Case Studies
+Find out more about how to start a Greenpower Goblin team HERE